-$Annual\ receipts\ at\ nonemployer\ establishments:\ \textbf{Direct\ selling\ establishments}\ (\textbf{2007})$
+Annual receipts at nonemployer establishments: Direct selling establishments (2007)

-Large employers in Massachusetts: Walmart, CVS, Walgreen's, Wholefoods, Shaw's, Stop and Shop, TJX Co.
+Large employers in Massachusetts: Walmart, CVS, Walgreen's, Wholefoods, Shaw's, Stop and Shop, TJX Co

 NAICS 48-49 - Transportation and Warehousing.
 The Transportation and Warehousing sector includes industries providing transportation of passengers and cargo, warehousing and storage for goods, scenic and sightseeing transportation, and support activities related to modes of transportation.
 Establishments in these industries use transportation equipment or transportation related facilities as a productive asset.
 The type of equipment depends on the mode of transportation.
 The modes of transportation are air, rail, water, road, and pipeline.
-See Appendix page 5 and 6 for more information regarding transportation and warehousing.
+See page 6 and 7 of the appendix for more information regarding transportation and warehousing.